cathiele/rpngo/USER_GUIDE.md

 you run into a case like this while working, you can consider strategically resetting the calculator.

+Te PicoCalc also uses a watchdog timer of three seconds and will atomatically reset the calculator if it panics or runs out of memory.
+If you have a USB serial connected to the serial device (using `tinygo monitor`, `screen`, `minicom`, etc), you will usually see the error message output there.

 ## Window Layout

 The `rpngo` program supports several window types: